 The Library does not collect personal information for commercial marketing or distribution to private organizations.
 The Library will only disclose personal information:

-Unless the patron has withdrawn consent, the library may use the patron’s personal information to contact the patron to inform members of upcoming due dates on library materials, to share news about library services and resources, upcoming events and programs, and opportunities to support the library.
+In accordance with the membership agreement, unless the patron has withdrawn consent the library may use the patron’s personal information to contact the patron to inform members of upcoming due dates on library materials, to share news about library services and resources, upcoming events and programs, and opportunities to support the library.
+If the member has any questions about the collection and use of their personal information, they may contact the library director.

 Cookies – When you visit a website it may deposit a piece of data, called a web cookie, with the temporary web browser files on your computer.
 If you wish, you can change the settings on your web browser to deny cookies, or to warn you when a site is about to deposit cookies on your hard drive.